ljw1004/vbspec/vb/statements.md

 Before the loop begins, the enumerator expression is evaluated.
 If the type of the expression does not satisfy the design pattern, then the expression is cast to `System.Collections.IEnumerable` or `System.Collections.Generic.IEnumerable(Of T)`.
 If the expression type implements the generic interface, the generic interface is preferred at compile-time but the non-generic interface is preferred at run-time.
 If the expression type implements the generic interface multiple times, the statement is considered ambiguous and a compile-time error occurs.

-> __Annotation__
-> The non-generic interface is preferred in the late bound case, because picking the generic interface would mean that all the calls to the interface methods would involve type parameters.
+__Note.__ The non-generic interface is preferred in the late bound case, because picking the generic interface would mean that all the calls to the interface methods would involve type parameters.
 Since it is not possible to know the matching type arguments at run-time, all such calls would have to be made using late-bound calls.
 This would be slower than calling the non-generic interface because the non-generic interface could be called using compile-time calls.

 `GetEnumerator` is called on the resulting value and the return value of the function is stored in a temporary.
 Then at the beginning of each iteration, `MoveNext` is called on the temporary.
 If it returns `False`, the loop terminates.
 Otherwise, each iteration of the loop is executed as follows: